SwiftERM Hyper-personalisation for ecommerce email marketing

 Personalisation Drives Retention and Monetisation

 Brands must provide personalisation.
-It’s clear that consumers enjoy a personalised e-commerce experience.
-To paraphrase an old saying, “if the consumer ain’t happy, ain’t nobody happy!”
+Consumers enjoy a personalised ecommerce experience.
+To paraphrase an old saying, “If the consumer ain’t happy, ain’t nobody happy!”
 In other words, when consumers have a positive experience, everyone wins.

 Consumers are more likely to be repeat customers, and it costs significantly less to keep a repeat customer than to win over a new one.
 Even better — loyal customers spend more money.
-In the U.S., eight percent of repeat customers account for 40 percent of revenue.
+In the U.S. 8 % of repeat customers account for 40 % of revenue.

-Brands using personalisation see revenue increase six to ten percent — two to three times faster than brands that don’t use personalisation.
-The Boston Consulting Group forecasts that in the next five years in the retail, health care, and financial services industries, $800 billion in revenue will shift to the 15 percent of companies that get personalisation right.
+Brands using personalisation see revenue increase 6 – 10 % — two to three times faster than brands that don’t use personalisation.
+The Boston Consulting Group forecasts that in the next five years in the retail, health care, and financial services industries, $800 billion in revenue will shift to the 15 % of companies that get personalisation right.

 These statistics highlight the gains brands get with personalisation.
-It seems intuitive that businesses would fully commit to being part of that 15 percent.
+It seems intuitive that businesses would fully commit to being part of that 15 %.
 But that’s not the case.

 What is the future of content personalisation?